Toilets come in various colors and materials to suit various types of bathroom decor. But do toilets come in different heights?

 Learn more about toilets

-Now that you’re knowledgable about toilet heights, there’s plenty more to learn about these important appliances.
+Now that you’re knowledgeable about toilet heights, there’s plenty more to learn about these important appliances.
 Catch up on toilet history by learning when toilets became common, how toilets worked in castles, how toilets changed over time, and why toilets used to be outside.
 Learn a little about maintenance by learning if toilet tanks are standard and prevent disaster by learning what to do when a toilet freezes.
 Finally, dive into some fun toilet legend and lore by finding out if toilets can explode and whether toilets really flush backwards in Australia.